kabadna/cakephp-faq/README.md

-# FAQ plugin for CakePHP
+# Faq plugin for CakePHP

 ## Installation